Illinois Tool Works: Overvalued High Moat Business (NYSE:ITW)

 As someone who has been with the company 8 years before the acquisition and 12 years after, I can attest that 80/20 has had a profound impact on our business.
 It has delivered in spades both customer benefits and financial benefits. - 2018 Investor's Day

-When ITW acquired Instron, they first started simplifying Instron’s business model by reducing the amounts of SKU’s.
+When ITW acquired Instron, they first started simplifying Instron's business model by reducing the amounts of SKUs.
 With their 80-20 model, they began focusing on just the most profitable products, improving productivity and boosting sales.

 We applied the 80/20 principle.
 We studied the data from those 40 models.
 We discovered a handful of those models were producing 80% of the revenues and the profits.
 So we looked at the long tail that we had on the 20, and we got rid of models where we were only selling a couple of them per year, and we consolidated others so that we had fewer 20 models left.
 Probably equally important, I would say, it really clarified for us what were our 80 models of frame, so that we could invest in them and direct our R&D resources in that place.
 So we were able to go from 40 models of load frames down to 21, and we cut the number of variants by a factor of 2/3. - 2018 Investor's Day

-As less SKU’s are available, their sales team can become more acquainted with their products, increasing their expertise, and targeting their sales pitch to match their customer’s needs.
-It also allows customers to become less confused by a wide range catalogue.
+As less SKUs are available, their sales team can become more acquainted with their products, increasing their expertise, and targeting their sales pitch to match their customers' needs.
+It also allows customers to become less confused by a wide range catalog.

 Equally important, is the innovation frame within their business model.
 As stated by ITW, they work from the customer back.
 This means ITW works closely with its customers to solve problems specific to their markets.
-We believe that creates two benefits: First, they are innovating from customer’s feedback.
+We believe that creates two benefits: First, they are innovating from customer's feedback.
 Fueling that innovation or product enhancement is the cost savings realized from the simplification of their product portfolio, which can be reinvested in R&D. Second, it creates barriers to entry by means of switching costs and search costs.
-For example, within ITW auto segment, the company operates as a niche supplier to OEM’s for highly engineered parts.
+For example, within ITW auto segment, the company operates as a niche supplier to OEMs for highly engineered parts.
 Because of the complexities of their products and the high costs of failure, there is a deep relationship between ITW and its customers.
-This raises the barriers to entry from competitors trying to enter ITW’s markets.
+This raises the barriers to entry from competitors trying to enter ITW's markets.
 Protecting that manufacturing process is a patent portfolio of more than 18,000 granted and pending patents.

 The example of the Instron integration into ITW by applying their 80-20 model is a strong reason to believe in the existence of competitive advantages.
 That claim is also backed by their numbers, with profits improving each year.
 Their strong competitive position allows them to have industry-leading margins in all their operating segments.